Praise the LORD, O my soul. O LORD my God, you are very great; you are clothed with splendor and majesty. (Psalm 104:1)

 The Lord Is Very Great and Clothed with Splendor and Majesty

 Jesus taught us to pray: Our Father in heaven, hallowed be Your name.
-Uphold the holiness of your name and help us to honor your name.
+Uphold the holiness of your name and help us to honor you.
 Your kingdom come, your will be done, on earth as it is in heaven.8 Only the Lord is worthy of our highest affection and adoration.
 Only He is worthy of endless praise and devotion.
 He’s God Almighty, at the top of all things and at the center.
 In Him we live and move and have our being….We are His offspring….For from Him and through Him and for Him are all things.
 To Him be the glory forever!
 Amen.9

 - Knows each one of us by name.10